Edison0215/IoT-Hydroponic-System/README.md

   LinkedIn post about the project output: https://shorturl.at/Q7jfO

 # Declaration
-- The 2 orignal libraries are taken from https://github.com/greenponik/DFRobot_ESP_EC_BY_GREENPONIK and https://github.com/GreenPonik/DFRobot_ESP_PH_BY_GREENPONIK as references to produce such modification.
+- The 2 orignal libraries are taken from https://github.com/greenponik/DFRobot_ESP_EC_BY_GREENPONIK and https://github.com/GreenPonik/DFRobot_ESP_PH_BY_GREENPONIK as references to produce Modified DFRobot ECPH library.